 Living Building Challenge

 A program that is even more rigorous than LEED, is The Living Building Challenge (LBC).
 Projects seeking LBC certification require Declare Labels for their products.
 Although these labels are also intended as an ingredients list, this is totally separate from LEED.
 There are three different categories for Declare Labels: Declared, LBC-Compliant, and Red-List Free.
 Red-List Free is the most stringent label.
 It states that the product is free of twenty two classes of chemicals which make up almost eight hundred individual ingredients known to be harmful to either the environment or humans.
 Products receiving LBC-Compliant Labels may have ingredients on the red list, but at levels that are low enough to comply with the program.
 Declared labels simply recognize products who are transparent about their ingredients, although they do contain harmful chemicals above complying levels.
-For more about the Living Building Challenge, visit their site.
+For more about the Living Building Challenge.

 ASSA ABLOY Door Group and Sustainability

 ASSA ABLOY Door Group (AADG) brands are actively capturing information on existing products, and aiming to meet all of these requirements with new product development.
 AADG currently has 19 EPDs, 6 HPDs, and 18 Declare Labels with another 13 HPDs currently under review.
 As of today, we have the only wood door (Graham Serenity) that is LBC-Compliant for commercial building materials!
 Additionally, ASSA ABLOY Wood Doors offer products that are Forest Stewardship Council (FSC) certified.
 FSC is an independent, non-profit organization that promotes responsible management of the world’s forests.
 You can read more about FSC in my previous blog about why we should be building with more wood.

 This has been a high level overview of some of the more prominent sustainability programs in the industry today.
 If you have further questions, send them in to the blog and I’ll go into further detail for you.